 Or take a moment to consider how else you might be able to make a big impact with little sacrifice.

 What if you want to make a difference directly through your career?
 If you can achieve so much with just 10% of your income, then what you could achieve with your entire job over decades could be huge.
-That’s what we aim to help you do with most of our work at 80,000 Hours.
+That’s what we’ll cover in the next three articles.